hector-walker6kqj/notes/README.md

 - Continuously refactor for clarity and conciseness.
 - Practice defensive programming but avoid unnecessary clutter.
 - Documentation is crucial; comment your code effectively.

+# 2024-01-08
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
+Always strive to write clear, concise code that can be easily understood and maintained by others.
+Remember that a few lines of well-written code often outweigh masses of complex logic.
+Optimize for readability and modularity, as it directly impacts the longevity and reliability of your software projects."

+In practical terms, this could mean choosing straightforward algorithms over convoluted ones, using descriptive variable names, minimizing dependencies, and breaking down complex problems into smaller, manageable functions or modules.
+It also involves adhering to coding standards and writing self-explanatory code that requires little external documentation.